kirkoov/foodgram/README.md

 ##### 1. Make sure your system's port 80 is not busy (by default the project uses this port, which can be changed though) and run in a Terminal:

 - make the initial clone steps as [above](#local-non-Docker);
-- ```cd foodgram && nano .env``` like in the previous install's instructions.
+- ```cd foodgram && nano .env``` like in the previous installation instructions.

 <b>NB</b>: the settings.py has it in such a way that Docker containers need its DEBUG var in the .env as False.
-The opposite is used for dev (DjDT, db.sqlite3), while with the False the project defaults to PostgreSQL.
+The opposite is used for dev (DjDT, db.sqlite3), while with `False` the project defaults to PostgreSQL.

 ##### 2. Decide what ports will be piped locally for the containers to run (by default 80:80).
 Different ports should be indicated in the infra/docker-compose.yaml, e.g. in the nginx service:
 ```